Enhancing Representations through Heterogeneous Self-Supervised Learning: Method

 where ${\rm concat}$ means the concatenation along the channel dimension.
 Then, we substitute these representations into \eqref{eq:L_total} and get the new loss functions as follows:

 Compared to a single auxiliary head, multiple ones can provide more characteristics required by the base model.
-As shown in \tabref{tab:multiple_head}, when using two auxiliary heads simultaneously, \ie \ConvNext~and \ResMLP, we achieve greater improvements than just using ConvNext or ResMLP.
+As shown in \tabref{tab:multiple_head}, when using two auxiliary heads simultaneously, \ie \ConvNext~and \ResMLP, we achieve greater improvements than just using ConvNext or ResMLP. \bwy{This demonstrates that our HSSL method can achieve further improvements through cooperation of multiple auxiliary heads.}

-\myPara{Deepening the auxiliary head.} In a network, a representation discrepancy exists between shallow and deep layers~\cite{raghu2021do}.
-Thus, we can deepen the auxiliary head to enlarge its discrepancy with the base model, allowing the auxiliary head to learn more characteristics missing from the base model.
-In \figref{fig:difference_depth_kernel}, we verify that deepening the auxiliary head from one to three layers enlarges the discrepancy and brings greater improvements.
+\myPara{Deepening the auxiliary head.} \reversion{Several works \cite{licascade, Xie_2023_CVPR} have observed that representations learned across different layers of a model exhibit discrepancies, with larger gaps between layers resulting in greater disparities.
+Meanwhile, a deeper network can learn more powerful representations \cite{he2016deep}.
+Thus, we are inspired to deepen the auxiliary head to make it learn more characteristics different from the base model.
+This is implemented by simply stacking more blocks on the auxiliary head, as shown in \figref{fig:enlarge_d} (b).
+The results in \figref{fig:difference_depth_kernel} verify that deepening the auxiliary head from one to three layers enlarges the discrepancy and brings greater improvements.}

 \myPara{Removing the first shortcut connection.} In most architectures, the shortcut connection is utilized by default to ensure convergence.
 However, in our \ourMthd, we observe that the shortcut in the first layer of the auxiliary head reduces the discrepancy between the base model and the auxiliary head.
 To illustrate this argument, we take a two-layer auxiliary head as an example, where the two layers are represented as $F_1$ and $F_2$, respectively.
 We use $z$ to represent the output of the base model.
 When remaining the first shortcut, the auxiliary head outputs $z+F_1(z)+F_2(z+F_1(z))$.
 In comparison, the auxiliary head outputs $F_1(z)+F_2(F_1(z))$ when we remove the first shortcut.
 We can observe that the former directly adds $z$, \ie the output of the base model, to the output of the auxiliary head, thus reducing the model discrepancy.
-Thus, we remove the first shortcut connection, enlarging the discrepancy and leading to more significant improvements, as shown in \tabref{tab:depth_lnn}.
+This phenomenon is further illustrated in the supplementary material.
+Thus, we remove the first shortcut connection, as shown in \figref{fig:enlarge_d} (c).
+This approach enlarges the discrepancy and leads to more significant improvements, as shown in \tabref{tab:depth_lnn}.